lumliolum/spectrum-lab-iisc.github.io/_pages/teaching/e9-213-time-frequency-analysis.md

 #     due_date: "March 15, 2024"

 resources:
-  - title: "Time-Frequency Analysis by Leon Cohen"
+  - title: "Time-Frequency Analysis, by Leon Cohen"
     url: "https://www.amazon.in/Time-Frequency-Analysis-Applications-Prentice-Hall/dp/0135945321"

   - title: "A Wavelet Tour of Signal Processing: The Sparse Way, by Stephane Mallat"